met0mur/blinkbus/README.md

 ### Setup from the code

 Another configuration option is to modify the code **LoadConfigDefaults**.
 This is not so convenient as it will require rewriting the sketch after each edit.

+### Setting up the Modbus connection

+Register 8 is responsible for the device number **slave**.
+Register 9 determines the transfer rate.
+The default Id is 1, 19200.
+After changing the values, you need to save the settings to **eeprom** and restart arduino.

 ## Sketch